sbb-design-systems/lyne-components/README.md

 <br>

 ## ⚠️ Notice
-**Lyne Components are 🧪 experimental at the moment — with enthusiasm.<br>Don't use the project until it has left infancy.**
+**Lyne Components are 🧪 experimental at the moment — with enthusiasm.<br>Don't use the project until it has left infancy.
+See [TODO's](./TODO.md) here**

 <br>

-## Storybook
+## ⛩️ Storybook
-The Storybook component browser for Lyne Components is deployed on netlify an can be found here: https://lyne-components-storybook.netlify.com
+The Storybook component browser for Lyne Components is deployed on netlify and can be found here: https://lyne-components-storybook.netlify.com

 For a full list of deployments of all releases, please see [DEPLOYMENTS](/DEPLOYMENTS.md).

-## npm
+## 🚀 npm
-The production build of the components can be found here on npm: https://www.npmjs.com/package/lyne-test
+The current experimental build of Lyne Components can be found on npm: https://www.npmjs.com/package/lyne-test

+## 📚 Documentation
+Will be continously developed and added in the `docs` folder.

 ## 🙌 Contributing
 See [Contributing Guide](/.github/CONTRIBUTING.md) and thanks already in advance! 👀